jaksa76/paxos/README.md

 ### Fragmenting Group

 The BasicGroup has one big limitation: it doesn't support messages larger than a UDP packet.
-Even if you never send large messages, the broadcast protocol may use large messages inernally to synchronize state.
+Even if you never send large messages, the broadcast protocol may use large messages internally to synchronize state.
 Large messages are handled by the FragmentingGroup implementation.
-This implementation has a small overhead (about 10% lower throughput) but supports messages of any size.
+This implementation has a small overhead (about 10% lower throughput), but supports messages of any size.

 ### Dynamic Group

 As we said before, our Paxos implementation does not support recovery of members.
 Instead we support adding new members to the group.
 In order to take advantage of this you must use the DynamicGroup implementation.
-State transfer upon joining is left to the user, but we guarantee that every new member receives a continguos subsequence of messages.
+State transfer upon joining is left to the user, but we guarantee that every new member receives a continguous subsequence of messages.